wslh-bio/augur-nf/README.md

-  reference                Path to reference genome in Genbank format metadata                 Path to metadata file colors                   Path to tsv file containing hex color codes and country of origin lat_long                 Path to tsv file containing lonfitude and latitude coordinates of countries of origin config                   Path to Auspice config file
+  reference                Path to reference genome in Genbank format metadata                 Path to metadata file colors                   Path to tsv file containing hex color codes and country of origin lat_long                 Path to tsv file containing longitude and latitude coordinates of countries of origin config                   Path to Auspice config file

 optional arguments: